pawan-cpu/CharityFund-ICP/README.md

 ## How we built it
 - Traditional crowdfunding platforms are often centralized and charge high fees.

-- Our decentralized crowdfunding platform uses Polygon blockchain to help the homeless.
+- Our decentralized crowdfunding platform uses ICP blockchain's Definity Network to help the homeless.
 We are using cutting-edge technology to make charitable donations more efficient and transparent than ever before.

-- By utilizing the Polygon network, we are able to minimize transaction fees and ensure that donations go directly towards providing vocational training for the homeless.
+- By utilizing the Dfinity network, we are able to minimize transaction fees and ensure that donations go directly towards providing vocational training for the homeless.

 # Accomplishments that we're proud of
 - high level protocol specification is complete